eddie-uu/MAIR/README.md

 At first, you will be presented with 8 different options.
 Type the number (1-8) to use the system in the corresponding way.
 See section on `main.py` for more information.

-You can view example dialogs with the system in `examples.txt`.
+For inspiration, you can view example dialogs with the system in `examples.txt`.

 ## Files